#How to Use

 - Save the rule to the list

-Subscribing to Others' Moderation Lists
+#Subscribing to Moderation Lists

 - Browse public moderation lists in Moderation Lists